 EP Magazine partners with Oxford Cultural Collective to support ‘Migrations: all our voices’

-EP Magazine, the publication that promotes progressive thinking in the UK hospitality industry, has become a key partner in Migrations: all our voices, a new initiative from the Oxford Cultural Collective.
+EP Magazine, the publication that promotes progressive thinking in the UK hospitality industry, has become a key partner in Migrations: all our voices.
+The aim of the partnership is to work with organisations in the food sector to break down cultural barriers and to promote understanding and respect.

 Migrations: all our voices, will celebrate cultural difference as a positive and defining characteristic of the UK hospitality industry.
 The industry relies on and welcomes workers of many different nationalities and cultural backgrounds.
 In addition, more than any other sector of the UK economy, hospitality visibly represents the migrant communities that have shaped UK society over generations.
 This project will encourage reflection on the hospitality industry’s responsibility to its culturally diverse community – something that is particularly relevant during the current period of political upheaval and uncertainty.
 It will champion the role of hospitality in bringing together people from different walks of life, to work and learn together in a spirit of openness and conviviality.